 The Office of Lieutenant Governor plays a unique and interesting role in state government.
-The lieutenant governor is the only statewide elected official who has duties in both the legislative branch and executive branch of state government.
+The lieutenant governor is the only statewide elected official who has duties in both the legislative and executive branch.
 Due to the Constitutional separation of powers, however, the lieutenant governor is precluded from presiding as President of the Senate when he is called upon to serve as Acting Governor.

 President of the Senate